-The Domestic Violence Intervention Program (DVIP) is excited to announce that it is planning to build a new emergency shelter for victims of intimate partner violence in Johnson County.
-The facility will provide a safe and secure space for victim/survivors of domestic violence, dating violence, stalking, and human trafficking.
+The Domestic Violence Intervention Program (DVIP) is excited to announce that it is planning to build a new emergency shelter for victims of intimate partner violence for its 8-county service region.
+The new shelter will be in Johnson County and will provide a safe and secure space for victim-survivors of domestic violence, dating violence, stalking, and human trafficking.
 DVIP’s new shelter will continue to offer a range of services and support to women, children, and men.
 The shelter will feature private suites for families, communal spaces, and a variety of resources to meet the needs of victim-survivors and their children.
-Groundbreaking for the project will happen in early May 2023.

-For over 40 years, DVIP has partnered with the community to support victim/survivors and provide safety solutions.
+For over 43 years, DVIP has partnered with the community to support victim-survivors and provide safety solutions.
 Violence against women, men, and children happens every day.
 1 in 4 women, 1 in 7 men, and 1 in 15 children will be affected by intimate partner abuse in their lifetime.

 Notes from Supporters